 In contrast, renewables project developers in 2023 attracted the smallest proportion of renewables VC investments in more than a decade (excluding 2020, an outlier year due to the global pandemic).
-After 2011, when many VC investors made losses on solar companies that did not successfully scale up, there was a shift toward investment in solar project developers or companies that help building owners to install proven technologies: Between 2014 and 2018, project developers attracted more than 60% of VC investment in solar, peaking at 70% in 2018.
+After 2011, when many VC investors made losses on solar investment in solar project developers or companies that help building owners to install proven technologies: Between 2014 and 2018, project developers attracted more than 60% of VC investment in solar, peaking at 70% in 2018.
 This increase accompanied an industry shakeout triggered by cheaper, Chinese-made crystalline photovoltaic panels.
 This was partly a reaction to how risks and innovation incentives evolve in a maturing sector.
-However, VC investors and start-ups have once again shifted its focus: In 2023, owners of new solar hardware technologies received 70% of solar VC
+However, VC investors and start-ups have once again shifted its focus: In 2023, owners of new solar hardware technologies received 70% of solar VC investment.